CodeNow/dock-init/README.md

 sh -c "$(curl -L https://raw.github.com/rylnd/shpec/master/install.sh)"
 ```

+A few other tools are required to test locally, here's how to install them:

+- `brew install jq`

 ### Running tests
 To run the test suite use the following command: `bash test.sh`.
 This will setup
 the test environment and run the unit test suites.
 The test suites can be found